MattHodgman/Recursion/README.md

 [Link to workflow](https://lucid.app/lucidchart/9739d8d3-26d3-4959-b034-2f15c89a7847/edit?invitationId=inv_9ac14d2d-d648-4636-b2d6-6305685309c3)

 ### Download the RxRx19a Data
 Go to [https://www.rxrx.ai/rxrx19a](https://www.rxrx.ai/rxrx19a), scroll to the bottom of the page, and download the "Metadata" and "Deep Learning Embeddings."
-Put these files (`metadata.csv` and `embeddings.csv`) into the same directory as the pipeline scripts.
+Put these files (`metadata.csv` and `embeddings.csv`) into the `data` directory.

 ### Set up the Environment
 Create a Python3 virtual environment and install the packages from the provided `requirements.txt` file.